zeek/zeek/doc/frameworks/broker.rst

 Note that logging events are only raised locally on the node that performs the :bro:see:`Log::write` and not automatically published to peers.

+.. _data_store_example:

 Distributed Data Stores
 -----------------------

+See :doc:`/scripts/base/frameworks/broker/store.bro` for an overview of the Broker data store API.

 There are two flavors of key-value data store interfaces: master and clone.